DIY heat packs

 Sew the opening shut with small, neat stitches.
 Make a second heat pack.

-Now all that’s left to do is use!
-Warm your pocket heat packs in the microwave.
-Gradually build the temperature in 30-second blocks so you don’t overheat them.
+Now all that’s left to do is use.
+Warm your DIY heat packs in the microwave.
+Gradually build the temperature in 30-second blocks, so you don’t overheat them.
+Viola!
+You’re nice and toasty.
+Sew up a whole bunch of DIY heat packs and give them to friends, family, or even charity.